ivarref/base64-pump/README.md

 Yasp requires that your Clojure web server can receive a HTTP POST JSON request and produce a JSON response.
-The server component has only a single dependency: `clojure.tools.logging`.
+The server component otherwise only has a single dependency: `clojure.tools.logging`.

 ## Overview